Strictification of $\infty$-Groupoids is Comonadic

 \subsection{The top edge: the adjunction $\stcom \rightleftarrows \sabgroup$}

 We first define the inclusion functor $\utcom : \sabgroup \to \stcom$. \begin{definition}[The functor $\utcom$] For $A$ a simplicial abelian group, $\utcom(A)$ is the simplicial $T$-complex whose underlying simplicial set is the underlying simplicial set of $A$, and whose thin simplices are the sums of degenerate simplices.
-In \cite{Ashley_78}, it is proven that this gives a simplicial $T$-complex structure.
-As maps of simplicial abelian groups preserve both sums and degenerate simplices, this is functorial. \end{definition} We now define the left adjoint $\abtcom: \stcom \to \sabgroup$. \begin{definition}[The functor $\abtcom$] Let $X \in \stcom$.
-Let $|X|$ be its underlying simplicial set, and $\phi$ the natural map $|X| \to \mathbb{Z}[|X|]$ We define
+In \citep{Ashley_78}, it is proven that this gives a simplicial $T$-complex structure.
+As maps of simplicial abelian groups preserve both sums and degenerate simplices, this is functorial. \end{definition} We now define the left adjoint $\abtcom: \stcom \to \sabgroup$.
+Recall $\mathbb{Z}[-]$, the free simplicial abelian group functor, given by applying the free abelian group functor to every level of a simplicial set. \begin{definition}[The functor $\abtcom$] Let $X \in \stcom$.
+Let $|X|$ be its underlying simplicial set, and $\eta$ the natural map of simplicial sets $|X| \to \mathbb{Z}[|X|]$.
+We define

-Where $\emph{fill}(h)$ denotes the unique thin filler of a horn in a simplicial $T$-complex. \end{definition} \begin{theorem} $\abtcom$ is the left adjoint to $\utcom$. \end{theorem} \begin{proof} Let $f: X \to \utcom(A)$ be a map of simplicial $T$-complexes.
+Where $\fill(h)$ denotes the unique thin filler of a horn in a simplicial $T$-complex. \end{definition} \begin{theorem} $\abtcom$ is the left adjoint to $\utcom$. \end{theorem} \begin{proof} Let $f: X \to \utcom(A)$ be a map of simplicial $T$-complexes.
 This induces a map $\mathbb{Z}[|X|] \to A$, which is a map of simplicial abelian groups and therefore a map of simplicial $T$-complexes.
+In particular, this map preserves thin fillers.
 It follows by the universal property of the quotient that this induces a map $\abtcom(X) \to A$ of simplicial abelian groups. \\ Conversely, let $g: \abtcom(X) \to A$ be a map of simplicial abelian groups.
 Then we get a composite map of simplicial $T$-complexes $X \to \utcom(\abtcom(X)) \to \utcom(A)$. \end{proof} We have now verified item (2) of Theorem \ref{thm:simply-connected-crossed-complex}.